“A life of expanded social opportunities is a big attraction to ecovillage living, and this may be the ecovillage’s

 We encourage and celebrate diversity in all its forms and are working hard to ensure the Witchcliffe Ecovillage is as inclusive as possible.

 Ecovillage lots have been sized and located to suit singles, couples, small and large families, empty-nesters and extended families.
-Affordable housing lots are included in every residential cluster along with dedicated aged and dependent care dwellings.
-All central path networks will be pram and wheelchair friendly, and the Village Square will feature a nature playground with inclusive play equipment, as well as wheelchair accessible landscape features and public furniture.
+Affordable housing lots (Groupies) are included in every residential cluster along with dedicated aged and dependent care dwellings.
+All central path networks are pram and wheelchair friendly, and the Village Square will feature a nature playground with inclusive play equipment, as well as wheelchair accessible landscape features and public furniture.

-The Ecovillage will also feature a native bush food garden created with the guidance from the local Wadandi traditional owners, to acknowledge and celebrate Wadandi cultural knowledge, art and environmental care.
+The Ecovillage also includes native bush food plants created with the guidance from the local Wadandi traditional owners, to acknowledge and celebrate Wadandi cultural knowledge and environmental care.